- Committees and Commissions

 Committees and Commissions

-The responsibilities of the advisory committees are:
+The responsibilities of the advisory commissions are:

 - To be available to the Town Council to research and recommend policy alternatives